+The biomechanics of different feeding teats during feeding were examined using ultrasound imaging and/or combined measurements of sucking, swallowing, and breathing, using the Digital Swallowing Station (DWS, Kay Pentax).
 The biomechanics of different feeding bottles during feeding were examined using ultrasound imaging and/or combined measurements of sucking, swallowing, and breathing, using the Digital Swallowing Station (DWS, Kay Pentax).

-The biomechanics of different feeding bottles during feeding were examined using ultrasound imaging and/or combined measurements of sucking, swallowing, and breathing, using the Digital Swallowing Station (DWS, Kay Pentax).

-- In total, 935 swallowing movements were analyzed - Swallowing-rate per minute ranged between 23 64, with a mean of 38 swallows/minute with the Natural teat - Preliminary results of the qualitative analysis of the ultrasound measurements during nutritive sucking using the Philips Avent Natural teat show elevation of the medial part of the tongue in a backward moving peristaltic wave, similar to what is seen during breastfeeding, as shown in the Phase 1 and Phase 2 illustrations in Figure 1
+- In total, 935 swallowing movements were analyzed - Swallowing-rate per minute ranged between 23 64, with a mean of 38 swallows/minute with the Natural teat - Preliminary results of the qualitative analysis of the ultrasound measurements during nutritive sucking using the Philips Avent Natural teat show elevation of the medial part of the tongue in a backward moving peristaltic wave, similar to what is seen during breastfeeding, as shown in the Phase 1 and Phase 2 illustrations in Figure 1 - Figure 2 shows the ultrasound images during bottle feeding with the Philips Avent Natural teat, and the deformity of the teat caused by the peristaltic tongue movements